-It’s one thing to write and publish a book, but reader engagement is a whole other ballgame.
+It’s one thing to write and publish a book, but reader engagement is a whole different ballgame.

 Reader engagement is what gives you longevity, it helps you sell more books, and it should be the driver for all of your book marketing.